ssssam/omnibus-codethink-toolchain/README.md

 ## Instructions

 This README doesn't cover installing the necessary dependencies.
-In brief you need a working GNU toolchain, Ruby, Bundler and Omnibus.
+In brief you need a working GNU toolchain, GNU Flex, Ruby, Bundler and Omnibus.
 Maybe more.

+On Red Hat style systems we also require the rpm-build package.

 ### Building on a dedicated build worker